 Whilst population is just one of more than 20 policy areas covered by Sustainable Australia, it is an important issue that needs a rational and mature debate, particularly if we are to seriously address issues like overdevelopment, climate change and water shortages on the Earth's driest inhabited continent.
 We in no way blame migrants themselves for the rapid population growth policies of political parties - and are proud to have migrants from every inhabited continent on Earth as members of our party!

 It’s time to stop the politics of smear.

 Please join our fight to protect our environment, stop overdevelopment and stop corruption.

-Please share this article in your social media via the Twitter and Facebook links below, as well as in response to any online misrepresentations of Sustainable Australia Party in the future.
+Please share this article in social media in response to any online misrepresentations of Sustainable Australia Party in the future.